Updated October 3, 2017

 In her post, My Safety Whistle: Worth its Weight in Gold, Jodi Ettenberg of Legal Nomads makes a compelling case for carrying a whistle.
 Her three examples will undoubtedly inspire other scenarios, as you think about your own travel adventures.
 If your day bag doesn’t come with one, pick up a sternum strap whistle kit for your daypack, or a small whistle for your purse, pocket or key chain.
 If you’re hiking, kayaking, scuba diving or venturing far off the beaten path, invest in a more robust variety.
 The Storm All-Weather Safety Whistle is reputedly the world’s loudest.
 For a smaller variety, take a look at the highly rated Ultimate Survival Technologies JetScream Whistle.
 I have one attached to my purse.

 Encountering caves, exploring historic sites, checking maps or reading street names in dwindling light, navigating dark streets, locating dropped items under furniture, dealing with power failures and searching for evidence of bed bugs… There are many occasions you’ll appreciate a decent flashlight.
-I particularly like the Foursevens MiNi ML-X. It has three levels of brightness, with a whopping 252 lumens on high.
-Not bad for such a small flashlight with a length of 5.8 cm (2.3 inches) and weighing in at just 18 grams (.64 ounces).
-An added advantage is that the Foursevens MiNi is compatible with a lightweight headlamp kit for hands-free use.
+I particularly like the Foursevens MiNi ML-X. It has been discontinued and replaced with the Foursevens Mini MkII.
+An added advantage is that both flashlights are compatible with a headlamp kitfor hands-free use.

 There may be times when whipping out your phone isn’t wise, or it’s important to preserve your battery power.
 Still, download a flashlight app for your phone and use it as a back-up.
 When making your selection, look for one with adjustable brightness levels.
 Some come with strobe and SOS functions.